lawrence-iviani/lisa/embedded/install.md

 For image installation see [installation see ](https://github.com/lawrence-iviani/lisa/blob/main/embedded/image.md)

-20201015: this guide is based on a Raspbian 32 bit arm7fh
+20201015: this guide is based on a Raspbian 32 bit armhf

 ## Setup The system